r-muthu/50.021-AI-Project-Group-19/README.md

 Evaluation includes:
 - Accuracy and F1-score on test set

-These are automatically generated in the final cells of `modelSetup:Train.ipynb`.
+These are automatically generated in the final cells of `modelSetup_Train.ipynb`.